-Drink driving is on the increase, one car insurance company has found.
+Drink driving is on the increase, says new research

 Research from LV= car insurance reveals that the number of drivers confessing to driving while under the influence of alcohol has almost doubled since 2009.